rehierl/abstract-properties/04-order-theory/0-1-pre-order.md

 Note that `aRc` can be understood as an edge that represents a path over the edges `aRb` and `bRc`.
 As such, `aRc` connects the endpoints of the path over that pair of edges.
+Based on that, a transitive relation can be described as a relation that has an edge for each and every path that can be formed over its edges.
 In that regards, a transitive relation can be described as being **complete** since no further edge can be derived from existing the ones that is still missing.

 Note that the lower-than order `P := (N,<)` over the set of natural numers is